-The aerospace supply chain is a complex system composed of multiple layers of companies that come together from the early conceptual design of parts and materials through the high-volume manufacturing of equipment, and beyond.
+The aerospace supply chain is a complex system composed of multiple layers of companies that join forces, spanning from the early conceptual design of parts and materials through the high-volume manufacturing of equipment, and beyond.
 The different layers may include, but are not limited to:

 The aerospace supply chain is composed of diversified companies, with customers from across the globe.
 Due to the complexity of the system and its worldwide span, many internal and external factors affect its productivity.
 Let’s discuss the challenges of the aerospace supply chain as we transition into the year 2024 and some potential solutions to help address these concerns.